13 Best Things to do in Kos (Greece) • Kos Island Travel Tips

 Kos Town Platia Eleftherias (Freedom Square)

-When I travel to Kos, I personally love to stay around Kos Town (including Lambi and Psalidi) because these places are very centrally located.
-I’m not a fan of eating in a hotel, so I’d rather stay close (or within biking distance) to several local Kos restaurants.
+Now, where to stay in Kos?
+When I travel to Kos, I love to stay around Kos Town (including Lambi and Psalidi Kos).
+The main reason why I like to stay near Kos Town is because these places are very centrally located.
+I’m not a fan of eating in a hotel, therefore I rather stay close (or within biking distance) to several local Kos restaurants.

 Looking for hotels or all inclusive resorts in Kos?
 I made a selection of accommodations in Kos (from hotels and apartments, to villas and adult only all-inclusive resorts).